naveenragur/tsunami-surrogates/surrogates/README.md

 - `TS`: Contains dtopo files(.tt3), plots for each historic event(dtopopng) and event info file

 ## Usage
+Certain heavy input ,output and result plot files (.npy,.csv and .png) are not included in the repository.
+These files are available on request or at the following link:

 ### Setting up the environment
 The repository uses a conda environment to manage the python packages.